 If you experience difficulties adding a Windows user to OmniPass, you may need to adjust your local security settings.
-You can do this by going to Start, Settings, Control Panel, Administrative Tools, and Local Security Settings.
+You can do this by going to Start, Control Panel, Administrative Tools, and Local Security Settings.
 Expand Local Policies, expand Security Options, and double-click Network Access: Sharing and Security Model for Local Accounts.
-The correct setting should be Classic -Local Users Authenticate as Themselves.
+The correct setting should be Classic - Local Users Authen-